 The Manor was initially developed as a small hotel in the 1950s.
-It's since been completely redesigned as a contemporary boutique hotel, and was awarded Best Boutique Hotel in India by Outlook Traveller magazine in 2016.
+It's since been completely redesigned as a contemporary boutique hotel and was awarded "Best Boutique Hotel in India" by Outlook Traveller magazine in 2016.
 There are 15 luxurious rooms to choose from, spread over two levels and surrounded by garden.
 The hotel's fine-dining restaurant hosts culinary pop-ups showcasing different chefs and cuisines from across India.
-The hotel also offers yoga, meditation and Ayurvedic massages, and organizes unique Old World Experiences around Delhi for guests.
+The hotel also offers yoga, meditation, and Ayurvedic massages and organizes unique Old World Experiences around Delhi for guests.
 It's located in south Delhi's upmarket Friends Colony.
 Rates start from around 9,000 rupees per night, including tax.

 Shanti Home is possibly Delhi's most popular boutique hotel.
-It has 17 rooms, all individually furnished with gorgeous Indian themes.
-There are also three lounges for relaxing in, ambient rooftop restaurant, a gymnasium, and a custom tailoring service on the premises.
+It has 17 rooms, all individually furnished with tasteful Indian themes.
+There are also three lounges for relaxing, an ambient rooftop restaurant, a gymnasium, and custom-tailoring service on the premises.
 Cooking classes, henna, and Ayurvedic massages are offered too.
-The hotel's location, in the upmarket Janakpuri residential area of west Delhi, is a slight drawback as it's away from Delhi's tourist attractions and is around 30 minutes from the city center.
+The hotel's location in the upmarket Janakpuri residential area of west Delhi is a slight drawback as it's away from Delhi's tourist attractions and around 30 minutes from the city center.
 However, there's a Metro train station nearby.
 And in case you're wondering, "shanti" means peace of mind.
-Rates start from 5,000 rupees per night, including tax.
+Rates start from 5,000 rupees per night, including tax.Continue to 5 of 8 below.

 If you feel like splurging, you'll find The Roseate to be an extraordinary boutique hotel.
-Opened in late 2013 as Dusit Devarana (The Roseate is its new brand), it has 50 rooms spread over eight acres of award-winning landscaped gardens.
+Opened in late 2013 as Dusit Devarana (the Roseate is its new brand), it has 50 rooms spread over eight acres of award-winning landscaped gardens.
 The architecture is just as remarkable.
-Each room has 24 hour private butler service and an iPad control system, and there are 11 rooms with private pool access and deck as well.
+Each room has 24-hour private butler service and an iPad control system, and there are 11 rooms with private pool access and decks as well.
 Perfect for relaxation and rejuvenation, the hotel also has one of the best luxury spas in India.
 It's located on National Highway 8, around 10 minutes from Delhi airport and 45-60 minutes from the city center.
-Facilities include free wireless Internet.
-Expect to around 17,000 rupees per night, including tax.Continue to 5 of 7 below.
+Facilities include free wireless internet.
+Expect to pay around 17,000 rupees per night, including tax.